LBHackney-IT/Data-Platform-Playbook/docs/docs/import-xlsx-from-g-drive.md

 After deployed a CloudWatch trigger will invoke the copier lambda at 10 am daily.

 The lambda will copy the specified file into the S3 landing zone bucket and start all the glue jobs that will import data from the defined workbooks.
+Spark Web UI is used to monitior and debug the glue jobs.
+Every 30 seconds, AWS Glue flushes the Spark event logs to an S3 bucket titled Spark UI Bucket.

 Upon a successful glue job run a crawler will be run and produce a data catalog for the dataset.